-The Craddock Terry Gallery houses sophisticated, contemporary exhibits by regional, national and international acclaimed artists working with a variety of mediums.
+The Craddock-Terry Gallery houses sophisticated, contemporary exhibits by regionally, nationally, and internationally acclaimed artists working with a variety of mediums.
 From extravagant blow-up sculptures to abstract painting, multi-media venues to chalk string art, our exhibits are as diverse as we are.

-Because the arts play a vital role in stimulating society and developing strong communities, we ensure accessibility to art regardless of socio economic condition.
+Because the arts play a vital role in stimulating society and developing strong communities, we ensure accessibility to art regardless of socioeconomic condition.
 This is why exhibits are always free and open to the public.
-The Craddock Terry Gallery also hosts artist’s talks, music venues from hip hop to blues, poetry “slams”, dance and many other creative expressions.
+The Craddock-Terry Gallery also hosts artist’s talks, music performances from hip hop to blues, poetry “slams”, dance, and many other creative expressions.

 Wednesday through Sunday 12pm-5pm

-Angus Carter is a painter, filmmaker and photographer from the Shenandoah Valley of Virginia.
+Angus Carter is a painter, filmmaker, and photographer from the Shenandoah Valley of Virginia.
 He received his Bachelor of Arts in photography in 2003.
-After a brief stint as professional photographer and lab technician, Angus grew disillusioned with the commercial world of photography abandoning the professional world for more artistic endeavors.
+After a brief stint as professional photographer and lab technician, Angus grew frustrated with the commercial world of photography, abandoning the professional world for more artistic endeavors.
 For his solo show at Riverviews Artspace, Carter will be displaying his paintings, instead of his photography.
 The general theme of disillusionment and disconnection can be found in Carter’s paintings.
-Chaotic forms and abstract figures occupy his colorful, tangled compositions that represents all his positive aspirations along with his fears, insecurities and failures.
+Chaotic forms and abstract figures occupy his colorful, tangled compositions that represents all his positive aspirations along with his fears, insecurities, and failures.